What to do when someone dies

 What to do when someone dies abroad

 It can be very distressing if someone dies abroad, as it was unexpected and you might not be able to speak the native language.
-You'll need to contact the local British Embassy in the country where the person died who will help guide you through next steps including registering the death in the country where the person has died.
+You'll need to contact the local British Embassy in the country where the person died.
+They will help guide you through next steps including registering the death in the country where the person has died.

 If you need to bring the person who's died back to the UK, or transport them to another part of the world, we can help.
 Our worldwide repatriation team can help you with everything from liaising with overseas representatives, to booking the airline to bring your loved one back home.
 Once they've arrived back to the UK, the Coroner will need to be notified and they will decide whether further investigation is required.